 To be sure, the practical implementation of VR for customer service is still not something that is on the horizon for the immediate future.
 Devices need to be cost effective and widely available.
 Integration of VR technology into business applications needs to occur and customers have to learn to accept VR as a medium of interaction for service requests.
 But companies are rethinking how they service customers, with more and more marketing departments rolling customer service into a more holistic customer life cycle management process.
 This makes the traditional method of service customers, the silo-ed contact center approach, increasingly non-viable as a result, with VR only accelerating this trend.

 Just because VR may not be in any immediate plans of a company’s customer service strategy does not mean company’s shouldn’t be planning for it down the road.
 Companies spend a significant amount of time planning for future implementations, and advanced consideration of new technologies needs to start earlier in the planning process.
 This provides sufficient time to consider, evaluate and prototype this technology both internally and with trial customers to validate the feasibility of implementing it in a broader way.
 And with marketing owning more of the end to end customer life cycle process, weaving in up selling with service opportunities, potentially through the application of context, will not only solidify existing customer loyalty and promote new customer acquisition but also increase opportunities to sell more into the existing customer base.

 VR offers an exciting new immersive experience by creating a mash-up between the real and virtual worlds.
 Different approaches extend the realm of possible applications VR can enable and integrate with.
 Already, VR has shown tremendous promise for enterprises, including how they service their customers.
-It behooves all companies to start looking now at the potential ways VR technologies can be incorporated to enhance the customer service experience.
+It behooves all companies to start looking now at the potential ways VR technologies can be incorporated to enhance the customer service experience, especially given the large number of VR options now available.
 Any way you look at it, VR is a real game changer in a number of areas and customer service is no exception.